 According to Preqin, 3 private equity firms in Russia stand out in the last ten years based on the total capital raised.
 Let’s have a look at them one by one –

 - Baring Vostok Capital Partners: It had accounted for almost 32% of all capital raised in Russia in the last 10 years.
-The firm focuses on few sectors mostly, e.g. oil & gas, financial services, telecommunications, consumer products, and media sectors.
-The firm mainly emphasize buyout and co-investment funds.
+The firm focuses on few sectors mostly, e.g., oil & gas, financial services, telecommunications, consumer products, and media sectors.
+The firm mainly emphasizes buyout and co-investment funds.

 - Russian Direct Investment Fund: This firm also focuses on co-investment and growth.
 The chief sectors this firm invests in are construction, natural resources, and agriculture.
 It invests in Russia and nearby countries and also in China.